 Your probationary period starts the first day you begin working for the university and is six (6) months long.
 You will serve only one probationary period, even if you transfer or are promoted to another position.
 (SPG 201.43)

-All regular, non-exempt staff members who work forty (40) hours in a calendar week (Sunday through Saturday) are paid overtime at one-and-one-half times their regular hourly rate of pay, including shift premium if applicable.
+All, non-exempt staff members are paid overtime at one-and-one-half times their regular hourly rate of pay, including shift premium if applicable for all hours worked above 40 hours in a workweek.

 Overtime, when assigned by your supervisor, is a requirement of every position.
 When practicable, it will be arranged to cause the least inconvenience to you.
 (SPG 201.38)